 A booster to human health, it's time to start incorporating more purslane in your rotation.
 Get a recipe for Purslane Salad with Grilled Corn here.

 This weed is so common in fields across all 50 states of America, from California to Maine, that you may forget that it is actually an invasive species from Europe.
-Well, except for gardeners.
-They won’t forget that this little weed is Public Enemy #1.
+Well, except for gardeners and the department of agriculture most likely.
+They won't forget that this little weed is Public Enemy #1.

 However, from jelly to wine, this weed is good for so much more than adding a little dollop of sunshine to sidewalk cracks.